dchbx/dchbx.github.io/index.md

 The ACApi's reusable components support core functions, promote interoperability, and improve performance to help reduce the cost of implementing and operating a Health Benefits Exchange (HBX).
 These components include:

 * Architecture
+* Canonical Vocabulary
 * Information Model
-* Canonical Vocabulary
 * Interface
 * Resources

-The District of Columbia Health Benefits Exchange (DCHBX) is using the ACApi to improve DCHealthLink operation and efficiency.
-It also incorporates knowledge gained and lessons learned in a useful form for the benefit and reuse of others.
-The DCHBX launched the ACApi project following a condensed development cycle, culminating in an October 1, 2013 go-live of the DCHealthLink site.
+The ACApi is sponsored by the District of Columbia Health Benefit Exchange (DCHBX).
+DCHBX's [DCHealthLink](https://dchealthlink.com/) site went live October 1, 2013, along with a number of other State-based Exchanges.
+The ACApi organizes knowledge gained and lessons learned during DCHealthLink development into a useful form for the benefit and reuse of others.
+Today, DCHBX is using the ACApi to improve DCHealthLink system operation and efficiency.

 The ACApi offers a flexible framework upon which to build health insurance marketplace technology.
 The design encourages reuse and extension by applying modern, proven, system development principles:

-* Convention Over Configuration
+* Convention over =configuration
-* Open Source Tools and Systems
+* Open source tools and systems
-* Test-first Development
+* Test-first development
-* RESTful Web Services
+* RESTful Web services

 The ACApi broadly covers the scope for the Individual and SHOP (Business) HBX marketplaces.